You have been accepted.

 Congratulations!
 It’s truly something incredible and you have every right to celebrate!
 Review the entire acceptance letter and any action items that are sent to you by your institution.
 Don’t delay on attending to them.

-If you have been accepted ED by a school, you must at this point contact all of your EA and/or RD schools via email or by phone (preferably by email) to withdraw your application.
+If you have been accepted Early Decisions (ED) by a school, you must at this point contact all of your EA and/or RD schools via email or by phone (preferably by email) to withdraw your application.
 There are many styles of doing this but I would suggest you simply thank them for the opportunity, that you’ve been accepted by your ED school (no need to name the school), and to thank them for all of their help along the way.

 You have been deferred.

 You’ll be disappointed, of course.
 That’s only natural and human.
 You can, in many cases, find out the percentage of deferred from Early application status that get accepted in the Regular round.
 I’m not a big fan of this as I feel it really doesn’t “help” – theoretically or practically.
 If you find out that “only” 20 percent of deferred ED candidates finally do get accepted RD, what does that do?
 Make you more anxious?
 It obviously means that the institution is highly competitive in the first place, so that you knew from the beginning how challenging it would be, and this really doesn’t change anything.

 There are things you can and should do in this middle ground of having been deferred:

 The college has deferred you as they want to see how you fare compared to their RD pool and, most likely, to see how you do in your mid-year or next term grades (which will be sent by your school counsellor to your RD colleges).
 I don’t need to tell you that you need to work hard to do the best you absolutely can in your classes.

 You have an opportunity here to share with the college anything that may have changed in your application since they reviewed it, and touch base again with your Admissions contact in a strategic and meaningful way.